-The Disaster Risk Management Centre will continue to increase the number of public awareness and preparedness sessions it conducts with at-risk communities in informal settlements.
-These sessions aim to raise awareness regarding the hazards of fires and floods, climate change, etc. This initiative will also entail the development of risk-specific pamphlets for distribution to identified communities as well as industrial theatre performances on specific themes relevant to identified risks.
-Such interventions will contribute significantly to positive behavioural change in conforming to risk reduction initiatives, which could result in a decrease in the number of fire and other life-threatening incidents.
+The Disaster Risk Management Centre will also continue to increase the number of public awareness and preparedness sessions it conducts with at-risk communities in informal settlements.
+These sessions aim to raise awareness regarding the hazards of fires and floods, climate change, etc. This initiative will also entail the development of risk-specific pamphlets for distribution among identified communities, as well as industrial theatre performances on specific themes relating to identified risks.
+Such interventions will contribute significantly to positive behavioural change towards conforming to risk reduction initiatives, which could result in a decrease in the number of fire and other life-threatening incidents.

-STRATEGIC FOCUS AREA 3 THE CARING CITY
+STRATEGIC FOCUS AREA 3: THE CARING CITY